 1. Medical Certificate Confirming Cause Of Death

 If your loved one has died at home and their death was expected, you should call their doctor.
 If the doctor saw the deceased in the deceased's lifetime, then the doctor can complete the Medical Certificate Cause of Death (MCCD) form, confirming the cause of death.
-Medical practitioners will send the medial certificate cause of death electronically to the register office via a secure email account.
+The doctor will then send the Medical Certificate Cause of Death form electronically to the register office via a secure email account.
+The register office will then contact you to arrange an appointment so that you can register the death.

-If the death occurs outside of doctors opening hours then you need to contact the nursing team whose care the deceased was under.
-If the death was unexpected or you do not know the name of the person's GP, then you should call 111 (the NHS non-emergency number) and ask for advice.
+If the death was expected and occurred outside of doctors opening hours then you need to contact the nursing team whose care the deceased was under.
+If the death was unexpected or you do not know the name of the person's GP, then you should call 999 immediately and explain what has happened.

 A doctor cannot issue a medical certificate if they are unsure about the cause of death.
 An unexpected death may need to be reported to a coroner.
 They may call for a post-mortem or inquest to find out the cause of death.

-If the death has happened in hospital, the doctor there will issue the certificate.
-The hospital will also be able to hold your loved one's body until you arrange for it to be moved, for example, to a Chapel of Rest.
-In some cases, the doctor may decide to refer the matter to the coroner/The Procurator Fiscal (see section 6, The Coroner/The Procurator Fiscal).
+If the death has happened in hospital, the doctor there will issue the MCCD form.
+The deceased will be kept in the hospital mortuary, if they have one, or arrange for the deceased to be moved to a Chapel of Rest.
+In some cases, the doctor may decide to refer the matter to the coroner.

 You will need to register the death according to the local regulations.
 A local death certificate can usually be used in the UK.
 The local police, British Consul or tour guide can advise you on how to do this.
 You can also register the death at the British Consulate as well.
 You don't have to do this, but if you do you can buy a UK style death certificate, and the record will be sent to the General Register office within 12 months.
 You will also be able to get a copy of the Death Certificate later from the General Register Office or from the British Consul in the country concerned.
 The British Consul will support you by offering advice and help with funeral arrangements and other formalities, such as inquests.